 God is making all things new.
 We are to forget our former life and press into new Divine Life in the Kingdom of God.

-It is of the greatest importance that we understand the Christian redemption is a reconstruction of our soul, and the reconstruction is taking place right now.
-Otherwise we will fritter away our days on the earth believing we will be carried into the midst of the saints when we die, meanwhile missing the opportunity for transformation into the image of Christ.
+It is very important that we know that the Christian redemption is a reconstruction of our soul, and the reconstruction is taking place right now.
+Otherwise, we will fritter away our days on the earth believing we will be carried into the midst of the saints when we die, meanwhile missing the opportunity for transformation into the image of Christ.

 For you died, and your life is now hidden with Christ in God.
 (Colossians 3:3)

-This is true of Jesus, isnt it?
-He is here with us, and yet remains at Gods right hand in Heaven.
-Mu guess is it will be like this after we die.
-We will be active serving God in the spirit world, doing the Lords will.
+This is true of Jesus, isn’t it?
+He is here with us, and yet remains at God’s right hand in Heaven.
+My guess is it will be like this after we die.
+We will be active serving God in the spirit world, doing the Lord’s will.
 Yet our inward nature will somehow remain hidden in God, just as always is true of the Lord Jesus.

 Do you get a sense of how dynamic redemption is?
 I think that sometimes the viewpoint of our religion is that our position in Jesus Christ is frozen.
-Thus our receiving of Christ gives us a ticket to a wonderful world in the sky.
-Once we get there we will remain forever in much the same state that is true of us today.
-What we will do for eternity is not always made clear.
+Thus, our receiving of Christ gives us a ticket to a wonderful world in the sky.
+Once we get there, we will remain forever in much the same state that is true of us today.
+What we will do for eternity is not made clear.
 Do you find this to be true?

-Every person who has lived on the earth will stand before God in the general resurrection of the dead.
-This final resurrection will occur at the close of the thousand-year Kingdom Age, often referred to as the Millennium.
+Every person who has lived on the earth will stand before God in the general resurrection of the dead (Revelation

-The only exceptions are those victorious saints, perhaps the hundredfold, who will be raised from the dead at the time Jesus appears from Heaven and then caught up to meet Him in the air.
-These mature Christians, having attained to the stature of the fullness of Christ, will descend with Him to help with the installing of the Kingdom of God on the earth.
+The only exceptions are those victorious saints, perhaps only the hundredfold, who will be raised from the dead at the time Jesus appears from Heaven and then caught up to meet Him in the air.
+These mature Christians, having attained to the stature of the fullness of Christ, will descend with Him to help install the Kingdom of God on the earth.

 Remember, the earth and sky have fled from the face of Christ, so all these people, those from Hell, those from Death, and those from the sea, will be standing in the spirit world.